smarigowda/my_imperial_aiml_portfolio_project/model_card.md

 ## **7.** **Ethical Considerations**

 - **Bias**: Model may favor popular genres or mainstream content over niche interests.
-- **Privacy**: All data used is anonymized; however, real deployments must comply with data protection standards (e.g., GDPR).
+- **Privacy**: All data used is anonymized; however, real deployments must comply with data protection standards (GDPR).
 - **Transparency**: Decision Trees provide explainability, which is beneficial in sensitive recommendation contexts.

 ## **8.** **Next Steps**